Self-help and mutual action

-In enterprises where the self-help mindset does not exist, or its leaders have become complacent and content with the status quo, the enterprise will soon degenerate into an enterprise that does not truly serve its members, and that fails to achieve its purpose.
-If the people running a self-help enterprise are not committed to sustaining the self-help mindset within their enterprise and are failing to pursue a change agenda that benefits all members, then the enterprise will inevitably become nothing more than a ‘neo-commercial business,’ run for the benefit of a select few.
+In co-ops where the self-help mindset does not exist, or its leaders have become complacent and content with the status quo, the enterprise will soon degenerate into one that does not truly serve its members and that fails to achieve its purpose.
+If the people running a co-op are not committed to sustaining the self-help mindset within their enterprise and are failing to pursue a change agenda that will benefit all members, then the enterprise will inevitably become nothing more than a neo-commercial business run for the benefit of a select few.

 To learn more aboout: Reinventing Self-help and Mutual Action

 Watch this 11 minute video now or view later